antagon/TCHunt-ng/README.md

 ## Limitations

-Small files (< 32 B) are skipped in the *Chi-squared test*.
 TCHunt-ng has no way to tell apart a genuinely encrypted file and a file made up of random data.

 ## References